momander/wheel-spinner/README.md

 ```
     {
       "projects": {
-        "prod": "[name of your production project]",
+        "prod": "[id of your production project]",
-        "test": "[name of your test project]"
+        "test": "[id of your test project]"
       }
     }
 ```